MaraEliana/Diversified-Answer-Generation-QA-System/README.md

     - All web pages can be indexed now.
 The problem with the 23 documents was automatically solved after changing the code.
     - Removed non-English content.
     - Used LLM to decide if the title or the first paragraph should be the question.
+- Knowledge base index:
+    - Added custom identifier for each document (url + chunk id).
+    - I keep track of the domains from which the URLs come (helpful for the final presentation).
+    - Used crawl4ai for scraping the content of non_pdfs.
+- RAG pipeline:
+- Evaluation:
+    - Looked into alpha-NDCG.
+Cannot implement it without further discussions.

 ## Pending Taks:
 - QA index:
     - Take the answer and ask an LLM to formulate a question for it and store this question in a separate field.
-    - Compute text analytics.
 - Knowledge base:
-    - Add explicit ID for each document.
-    - Keep track of the domains from which the URLs come (helpful for the final presentation).
-    - Compute text analytics.
     - Analyse the linked PDFs to see how many include tabular data.
 This then determines if the conversion to markdown using MarkItDown is justified.
 See if LlamaParse  can convert to MarkDown while also preserving text hierarchy.
     - If the web page/PDF has some internal hierarchy, then keep it (store for each chunk of a paragraph the corresponding section title; this is helpful for a preliminary filtering stage when given a query).
     - Experiment with different LangChain text splitters (LangChain Text Splitters).
     - Since the content of most linked web pages is from the legal domain, try using a legal domain embedding model.
     - Reindex the documents after applying the above changes.

-- Explore crawl4ai.
+- Compute text analytics.
 - upload presentation on Gitlab in a separate folder.
 - update the remote repository.
 - Look into papers regarding diversified question/text generation and see what metrics they use.